Baeldung/scala-tutorials/README.md

 # Code fomatting

-Before creating a PR, make sure the code is correctly formatted running `sbt scalafmt`.
+Before creating a PR, run `sbt scalafmtAll` to automatically format the entire codebase.
+To check if there are any formatting issues(without fixing them), you may run `sbt scalafmtCheckAll`